kcostarella/practice-java/README.md

 parameters given as follows:

-[type]Tests.java
+* [type]Tests.java

-$ [method name] [args 0]...[args n]\n
+  * [method name] [args 0]...[args n]\n

-# [a Description of the method and its arguments] #
+  * [a Description of the method and its arguments] #

-StringTests.java
+* StringTests.java

-$ replace string target source
+  * replace string target source

-# replaces all occurences of target with source in string #
+    * replaces all occurences of target with source in string

-$ permutation s1 s2
+  * permutation s1 s2
-# returns wether or not s1 is a permutation of s2 #
+    * returns wether or not s1 is a permutation of s2

-ArrayTets.java
+* ArrayTets.java
-$ merge a b
+  * merge a b
-#Merges a, a is a sequence of numbers/letters with no spaces (ie. 123A) with b. assumes that both a and b are sorted. #
+    * Merges a, a is a sequence of numbers/letters with no spaces (ie. 123A) with b. assumes that both a and b are sorted.

-$ mergesort a
+  * mergesort a
-#Sorts a, a is a sequence of numbers/letters with no spaces (ie. 138FHA)#
+    * Sorts a, a is a sequence of numbers/letters with no spaces (ie. 138FHA)

-IntListTests.java (compile with IntList.java NOT IntListStuff.java)
+* IntListTests.java (compile with IntList.java NOT IntListStuff.java)

-#Currently only tests the reversal of an IntList.\n
+  * Currently only tests the reversal of an IntList.\n